rossjones/grunt-jasmine-node/README.md

 A grunt.js task to run your jasmine feature suite using jasmine-node.

+## Note

+Forked from https://github.com/jasmine-contrib/grunt-jasmine-node by @s9tpepper to include https://github.com/jasmine-contrib/grunt-jasmine-node/pull/46

+If that repo is actively maintained again then I will shut this one down.

 ## Getting Started
 Install this grunt plugin next to your project's grunt.js gruntfile with: `npm install grunt-jasmine-node`